List of Transjakarta corridors: Free double-decker tour services

 The free double-decker tour bus service was originally owned by the Jakarta Tourism and Culture Office (Dinas Pariwisata dan Kebudayaan Provinsi DKI Jakarta), launched in February 2014 as City Tour Jakarta.
 It originally had one route only, connecting the Hotel Indonesia roundabout (Bundaran HI) with Pasar Baru, with 5 double-decker bus units.
 The service was also known as 'Mpok Siti' ('Madam Siti' in Betawi language) as all the drivers were women.
 About a year later, the service was acquired by Transjakarta.

-Currently, the double-decker tour bus service is known as Transjakarta Tour Bus (Bus Wisata Transjakarta) or #jakartaexplorer and has 4 routes coded with "BW" prefix.
-Newer bus fleets were sourced from the government touting Corporate Social Responsibility (CSR) from:
+Currently, the double-decker tour bus service is simply known as Transjakarta Tour Bus or #jakartaexplorer and has 4 routes coded with "BW" prefix.
+Newer bus fleets were sourced from the government touting corporate social responsibility (CSR) from: